leonardomelosantos/ofxparser.net/README.md

 # Overview
-Library developed with C# that read and translate OFX files (financial files), like a parser to help your own C# application.
+Library developed with C# that reads and translate OFX files (financial files), like a parser to help your own C# application.
 It's possible download this lib by using Nuget.org.

 Example: